spanglerco/AssemblyHost/README.md

 __Note:__ Be sure to do a clean build when switching between Signed and Unsigned builds.
 In Visual Studio, this means Build->Clean.
 For msbuild, use `msbuild /t:Clean /p:Configuration=Release`.

+You can verify if the build assembly is signed or not by opening a Visual Studio command prompt and running `sn -T <path-to-AssemblyHost.exe>`.
+For an unsigned build, you get a message indicating it is not strongly named.
+For a signed build, you will see the public token which should correspond to the key used to sign it.

 ## Code Analysis

 The Analysis build configuration has code analysis enabled.
 Note that this configuration should not be used when building an unsigned assembly or you will receive a large number of warnings.